That explains almost everything

 Perhaps you, our readers, can explain one of life’s great mysteries.
 It feels like whomever I talk to says they are agreeable to listen to the “other side,” but that the “other side” just won’t listen to them.

-92% of we Americans say we are willing to fully listen and hear someone else out, even when we disagree with them.
+Ninety-two percent of Americans say we are willing to fully listen and hear someone else out, even when we disagree with them.
 Of course, I’m part of this enlightened, open-minded group and hopefully, you are too.

-91% of we Americans say that we welcome different ways of thinking about important topics.
+Ninety-one percent of Americans say that we welcome different ways of thinking about important topics.
 I count myself in that group and hope you are in my broad-minded group which welcomes hearing different ways of thinking about important topics.

-78% of us say we are rational, flexible thinkers who are willing to change our minds once it is made up about an important subject.
-Of course, I am willing to change my mind if I am wrong – how about you?

 A recent Barna study, where these statistics were taken, suggests that we Americans are living the democratic ideal.
 Thoughtful, open-minded, willing to listen and change our minds.
 Yay, Team America.
 What a great enlightened society.